wordswords/davidcraddocknet-hugo/hugo-site/content/pages/my-writing.md

 * If Test 1 fails and Test 2 passes, there has been an update to the data service that is providing your service data - BUT THEY HAVE RESPECTED THE BIT YOU CARE ABOUT.
 You probably need to get the new schema and upgrade your parsing code in your own microservice.
 * If Test 1 passes and Test 2 fails - the data bits you are looking for aren't there but there has been no update to the structure of the data.
 Possibly there is a data problem with the query you're requesting.
 * If Test 1 passes and Test 2 passes - No update, data still there, no problem, all good.
-* If Test 1 fails and Test 2 fails - Likely there has been an update to the service that is feeding you data, AND THEY HAVENT RESPECTED THE BIT YOU CARE ABOUT.
+* If Test 1 fails and Test 2 fails - Likely there has been an update to the service that is feeding you data, AND THEY HAVEN'T RESPECTED THE BIT YOU CARE ABOUT.
 Major not good!

 </code>

 #### 'Skills Needed to Suitably Excel as a Software Engineer'

 <code>
+---
 Skills Needed to Sustainably Excel as a Software Engineer

 It is my experience that the knowledge and skills you will need as a software engineer who is an individual technical contributor, can be categorised in these areas: